h2oai/tutorials/H2O LLM Studio/get-started-with-llm-studio/get-started-with-llm-studio.md

 ![push-to-hugginface-hub](assets/push-to-hugginface-hub.jpg)

-If you choose to download the Model, H2O LLM Studio will automatically create model documentation (e.g. model card) that describes how to use this model further.
+If you choose to download the Model, H2O LLM Studio will automatically create model documentation (e.g., model card) that describes how to use this model further.